frc1444/robot2020/README.md

 It probably isn't necessary to have most classes inherit Runnable, but it does make the code have some consistency.

 # TODO
+* Calculate velocity and offset turret based on velocity
+* Program climb lift coming down in auto